 Radiologic Science for Technologists, 12th Edition

-Develop the skills you need to produce diagnostic-quality medical images!
+Teach your students the skills needed to produce diagnostic-quality medical images!
 Radiologic Science for Technologists: Physics, Biology, and Protection, 12th Edition provides a solid foundation in the concepts of medical imaging and digital radiography.
-Featuring hundreds of radiographs and illustrations, this comprehensive text helps you make informed decisions regarding technical factors, image quality, and radiation safety for both patients and providers.
+Featuring hundreds of radiographs and illustrations, this comprehensive text helps students learn how to make informed decisions regarding technical factors, image quality, and radiation safety for both patients and providers.
 New to this edition are all-digital images and the latest radiation protection standards and units of measurement.
-Written by noted educator Stewart Carlyle Bushong, this text will prepare you for success on the ARRT® certification exam and in imaging practice.
+Ideal for use in core curriculum courses, this text will prepare your students for success on the ARRT® certification exam and in imaging practice.

 - Broad coverage of radiologic science topics includes radiologic physics, imaging, radiobiology, and radiation protection, with special topics including mammography, fluoroscopy, spiral computed tomography, and cardiovascular interventional procedures.